Could oil-rich Norway save Ukraine?

 However, that same week in Brussels he cracked the door open — if only slightly — saying Norwegian involvement depended on the fine print of the EU's proposal.

 The hesitation has angered some Norwegians.
-They argue the soaring oil and gas prices that handed Norway windfall profits in the early years of the war are both a moral obligation and strategic necessity to share.
+They argue that soaring oil and gas prices in the early years of the war handed Norway windfall profits that it now has a moral obligation and a strategic necessity to share.

 Norway’s complex five-party governing constellation is split.
-The Reds, Greens, and Socialist Left support backing a loan guarantee, while the Center Party and Prime Minister Jonas Gahr Støre’s Labor Party — Stoltenberg’s own — remain cautious.
-The opposition Liberal Party is also on board, according to Norwegian media.
+The Reds, Greens, and Socialist Left support backing a loan guarantee, while the Center Party and Prime Minister Jonas Gahr Støre’s Labour Party — Stoltenberg’s own — remain cautious.
+The opposition Liberal Party is also on board, according to Norwegian media

 The optics aren’t lost on anyone.
 Only a year out from playing a major international role rallying support for Ukraine as NATO Secretary-General, Stoltenberg is now balking when it comes to Norway’s own wallet.